 What is the priority of the asset?

 Fixed Asset life cycle is very crucial it lets you manage your valuable items effectively & add more useful life of an asset to your organization.
-However, it is important to have a software application that ensures proper upgrading, replacement, and disposal of an asset.
+However, it is important to have a asset management software & application that ensures proper upgrading, replacement, and disposal of an asset.

 Overall, it optimizes the life cycle of the asset.
 An asset manager plays an important role in the life cycle of an asset.
 It directly affects supporting future planning & vision for the company.
 Not just this, with proper planning & data-driven information, can lead to effective decision-making to enhance the outcome.